— This article was updated in February, 2020 —

 Utah State Guide

-Salt Lake City, Park City (at left) and Ogden, located in the north, are both great towns for folks who love the outdoors.
+Salt Lake City, Park City (above) and Ogden, located in the north, are both great towns for folks who love the outdoors.
 Although there are some 55+ communities in these towns, you are more likely to find developments or neighborhoods that are not active adult communities.
 The outlier in the state for retirees is St. George, which is very close to Arizona in geography and feel.
 Along with Zion National Park, it has by far the most active communities of any Utah town.

 Comparisons and Observations